Iceland Travel Guide

 - Roughly 85 percent of Iceland's energy is from renewable resources, and well over half of that is geothermal alone.

 - According to recent polls, the majority of Icelanders believe in elves with magical powers.

 - On the day of summer solstice in Iceland the sun sets at midnight and rises again at 3am!

 The safety of our travellers is of utmost importance and we keep informed of the latest travel updates on Iceland.
-We recommend that you check the latest travel advice from the U.S. Bureau of Consular Affairs before you travel.
+We recommend that you check the latest travel advice from Safe Travel New Zealand when planning your trip.